purerosefallen/ygopro-pm/README.md

 - `0x1	Destroy Spell/Trap` = *TBA*
 - `0x2	Destroy Monster` = Knock Out a Pokémon
 - `0x4	Banish` = *TBA*
-- `0x8	Send to Graveyard` = Discard a card from anywhere
+- `0x8	Send to Graveyard` = Put a card into the discard pile
-- `0x10	Return to Hand` = Put a card from anywhere, except the discard pile, into a player's hand
+- `0x10	Return to Hand` = Put a card from anywhere, except the discard pile or deck, into a player's hand
 - `0x20	Return to Deck` = Put a card into a player's deck
-- `0x40	Hand Destruction` = Cause the total number of cards in your opponent's hand to decrease for any reason
+- `0x40	Hand Destruction` = Decrease your opponent's hand size
-- `0x80	Deck Destruction` = Cause the total number of cards in your opponent's deck to decrease for any reason
+- `0x80	Deck Destruction` = Decrease your opponent's deck size
-- `0x100	Increase Draw` = Draw a card
+- `0x100	Increase Draw` = Put a card from the top of the deck into a player's hand
-- `0x200	Search Deck` = Search a player's deck for any reason
+- `0x200	Search Deck` = Look at a player's deck
-- `0x400	Recover from Graveyard` = Put a card from the discard pile into a player's hand, deck, or in play
+- `0x400	Recover from Graveyard` = Put a card from the discard pile into a player's hand, or in play
 - `0x800	Change Card Position` = Switch an Active Pokémon with a Benched Pokémon, or vice-versa
 - `0x1000	Get Control` = *TBA*
-- `0x2000	Increase/Decrease ATK/DEF` = Increase or decrease a Pokémon's HP by directly stating it
+- `0x2000	Increase/Decrease ATK/DEF` = Increase or decrease a Pokémon's HP
 - `0x4000	Piercing` = *TBA*
 - `0x8000	Multiple Attack` = *TBA*
 - `0x10000	Restrict Attack` = Paralyze a Pokémon